 The Benjamin Harrison Presidential Site is located in the the Old Northside Historic District of Indianapolis, at 1230 N Delaware St, Indianapolis, IN 46202.
 For anyone who appreciates architecture, the home is a study in Italianate design, with its bracketed cornices, oak-trimmed staircase, impeccable woodwork, 3-story bay window, and parquet floors.

 Of the home’s sixteen rooms, ten have been preserved for touring, each decorated in the Victorian style that was so popular at the time.
 A total of 3,700 pieces of memorabilia which belonged to the the Harrison family are also on display.

 An on-site gift shop offers reproductions of china from the period, a curated collection of books, as well as various souvenir spoons, money clips, tote bags, note cards, postcards, etc.

 14. Holliday Park

 Holliday Park is one the city’s oldest parks, and a true urban gem.
-Located on the city’s north side, at 6363 Spring Mill Rd, Indianapolis, IN 46260, Holliday Park spans approximately 95 acres, and is home to woodlands, trails, wetlands, a beech-maple fores, natural springs, as well as close to 400 trees, plants and other wildflower species.
-Park amenities include an extensive native gardens, an arboretum, several trails, a playground and a nature center.
+Located on the city’s north side, at 6363 Spring Mill Rd, Indianapolis, IN 46260, Holliday Park spans approximately 95 acres, and is home to woodlands, trails, wetlands, a beech-maple forest, natural springs, as well as close to 400 trees, plants and other wildflower species.
+Park amenities include an extensive native garden, an arboretum, several trails, a playground and a nature center.